Click to go to the harpersguild.com(tm) home page

 I generally tune to a piano first, then tune to a digital tuner - some digital tuners struggle if the string is way out of tune.
 Be certain you're playing the string you'r tuning as you play it - it's possible to be tuning the wrong string altogether and overtighten it until it snaps.
 Again, try not to touch the strings.
 If you want use a pick to pluck the strings while you're tuning them, that's fine.

 If it started out way out of tune, you may have to tune it twice before it holds its tune.
 Or in the worst case, come back a few hours later and tune it again.
-But if it's still holding its tune by the next day, you're probably good for a 2-6 weeks depending on storage.
+But if it's still holding its tune by the next day, you're probably good for a while, depending on storage, humidity, etc. (For example, very high humidity may cause the psaltery to go flat faster, but very low humidity may cause damage to the wood, so be aware of how it is stored or displayed.)

 Playing